smart-data-models/dataModel.Parking/OffStreetParking/doc/spec_ES.md

       x-ngsi:
         type: Property
     contactPoint:
-      description: 'Parking site contact point.'
+      description: 'Property.
+Model:''https://schema.org/contactPoint''.
+Parking site contact point.'
       type: object
       x-ngsi:
         model: https://schema.org/contactPoint
         type: Property
     dataProvider:
-      description: 'A sequence of characters identifying the provider of the harmonised data entity.'
+      description: A sequence of characters identifying the provider of the harmonised data entity.
       type: string
       x-ngsi:
         type: Property
     dateCreated:
-      description: 'Entity creation timestamp.
-This will usually be allocated by the storage platform.'
+      description: Entity creation timestamp.
+This will usually be allocated by the storage platform.
       format: date-time
       type: string
       x-ngsi:
         type: Property
     dateModified:
-      description: 'Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.'
+      description: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform.
       format: date-time
       type: string
       x-ngsi:
         type: Property
     description:
-      description: 'A description of this item'
+      description: A description of this item
       type: string
       x-ngsi:
         type: Property
     extCategory:
-      description: 'External category to complement category.'
+      description: Property.
+External category to complement category.
       items:
         type: string
       minItems: 1